presslabs/zipa/docs/magic.md

 #### Filtering

-You can add filters to iteration by using the slice notation like this:
+You can add filters to iterators by using the slice notation like this:
 ```
 # This one calls GET /orgs/django/repos?sort=created&direction=desc
 for repo in gh.orgs.django.repos[{'sort': 'created', 'direction': 'desc'}]: